-• All members of the school/college community should feel able to raise or report any concerns about children's safety or potential failures in the school safeguarding
+All members of the school/college community should feel able to raise or report any concerns about children's safety or potential failures in the school safeguarding

-- Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
+- regime.
+The school has a Complaints Procedure available to parents, learners and members of staff and visitors who wish to report concerns.
+This can be found on the school website. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
 Children, young people, and adults who have experienced abuse at school can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
 Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations against Staff policy.
 This can be requested from HR.